AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

+Other functionalities to be considered include providing developers with means to provide `IEqualityComparer<T>` instances for types.

 ### Builtins and Extension Methods for Working with Rules and Queries

 The following builtins and extension methods intend to provide developers with a convenient and approachable syntax for working with rules and queries.